This guide explains who can use their mobile in France, how to get a SIM card or mobile contract in France, plus a list of French mobile operators.

 - Billing per second from the first second (if no connection fee exists): Facturation à la seconde dès la première seconde

-Unless you have a reasonable international roaming plan with your current provider, it is generally cheaper to buy a prepaid SIM card in France for short visits if you use your phone often.
-The only requirement for buying a prepaid SIM card in France is that you have to show valid ID when purchasing.
+Unless you have a reasonable international roaming plan, it’s generally cheaper to buy a prepaid SIM card in France for short visits.
+The only requirement for buying a prepaid SIM card in France is showing valid ID when purchasing.

-If your phone does not work on a GSM network, you can purchase new mobile phones in France at stores such as Carrefour, Auchan, The Phone House, FNAC, LDLC and Darty.
+If your phone doesn’t work on a GSM network, you can purchase new mobile phones in France at stores such as Carrefour, Auchan, The Phone House, FNAC, LDLC and Darty.

-It’s important to note that mobile internet in France can be expensive and on pre-paid SIM cards it’s easy to use up your credit, although some SIM cards come with a certain amount of free data included.
+Mobile internet in France can be expensive and on pre-paid SIM cards it’s easy to use up your credit.
+However, some SIM cards come with a certain amount of free data included.

 It gets more complicated if you want to have a monthly mobile plan, or contract plan, with a French mobile company, which will ask for a French bank account in your name (international credits cards are generally not accepted) and proof of your address in France.
 Contracts are typically 12–24 months and payment is by direct debit (prélevement automatique).